JackBroderick/quantum/README.md

 Quantum Shor's Algorithm for Integer Factorization

-This repository contains an implementation of Shor's Algorithm using Qiskit and IBM's quantum hardware.
-The algorithm is designed to factor integers, leveraging quantum computing's potential for solving problems that are classically difficult, such as integer factorization.

-Shor's Algorithm is a quantum algorithm that efficiently factors large numbers in polynomial time, which is significantly faster than classical methods.

-This repository specifically factors the number N = 15 using a = 7 as the base

     shors_algorithm.py: The main Python script implementing Shor's algorithm using Qiskit and IBM's quantum services.

 Setup